attarmau/notebook-for-CS2107/README.md

 # notebook-for-CS2107
-ands-on information security technique for engineer in reality
+Hands-on information security technique for engineer in reality
 - NEVER ASSUME THAT THINGS ARE SECURE.
 INSTEAD, ASSUME THE OPPOSITE, AND PROVE THEM TO BE SECURE.
 - FOCUS ON YOUR NEEDS ON SECURITY
 - BE PROCATIVE